Nvidia-backed Reflection AI in talks to raise $2.5 billion at $25 billion valuation

 The company is central to Nvidia's strategy of fostering an open-source AI ecosystem that runs on its chips and competes with increasingly capable Chinese alternatives.
 Investors have described Reflection as a Western counterpart to the open-source models coming out of Chinese labs, a gap that has raised concerns about U.S. allies defaulting to Chinese AI infrastructure.

-JPMorgan Chase is in talks to participate through its Security and Resiliency Initiative, a fund created in December to back U.S. companies in industries considered critical to the economy and national security.
-Disruptive, an earlier investor, is also expected to join the round.
+JPMorgan Chase is in talks to participate through its Security and Resiliency Initiative, JPMorgan's program to finance and invest in industries tied to economic security and resiliency.[3]
+Disruptive, an earlier investor, is also expected to join the round.[1]

 Reflection has yet to generate meaningful revenue, according to the Journal.
 Nvidia invested approximately $800 million in a previous round that valued the startup at $8 billion.
 The company has raised more than $2 billion to date, not including the latest financing, from investors including Lightspeed Venture Partners, CRV, Sequoia Capital, and 1789 Capital.

-Reflection is also part of the Nemotron Coalition, a group of startups Nvidia has assembled to develop open AI models.
-Other members include Cursor and Thinking Machines Lab.
+Reflection is also part of the Nemotron Coalition, a group of AI labs Nvidia has assembled to help develop open frontier models.
+Other inaugural members include Cursor and Thinking Machines Lab.[5]

 What Reflection AI does